 To complain about tourism services, contact your service provider directly.
 You can also contact the Sri Lankan tourist police on (+94 11) 242 1451.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
 For consular assistance, contact the Australian High Commission in Colombo.

 21, Srimath R. G. Senanayake Mawatha (formerly Gregory's Road)

 Colombo 7, Sri Lanka

-Telephone: (+94 11) 246 3200
+Phone: (+94 11) 246 3200

-Facsimile: (+94 11) 268 6453
+Fax: (+94 11) 268 6453

-In a consular emergency if you are unable to contact the High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.